 A Christian Teacher is Part of a Larger Team

-God doesn’t expect one Christian teacher to meet every spiritual need of every student.
+God doesn’t expect you to meet every spiritual need of every student.
 This is because the body of Christ is a giant team with the ultimate coach and the same goal!
 Each Christian has a unique purpose and job to do.

 Just as a body, though one, has many parts, but all its many parts form one body, so it is with Christ.”
 1 Corinthians 12:12